Khaatora/Coupony/README.md

 - Works on Android and Ios
 - Update password with code
 - Sign Out
+- Push Notifications
 - Settings screen(working on)
 - localization (working on, final step)
-- adding Firebase cloud messaging for better UX (planned post release on store)
+- Firebase cloud messaging for better UX (planned post release on store)

 ## Tech Used